Typhoon Fengshen: Naming

 The name Fengshen was submitted to the ESCAP/WMO Typhoon Committee by the People’s Republic of China for use from January 1, 2000, and is the Mandarin Chinese name for the God of Wind.
 This was the second time that the name Fengshen had been used in the Western Pacific, as it had previously been used in the 2002 Pacific typhoon season.
+Despite the massive loss of life, however, the name Fengshen was not retired.

 The name Frank had been used once before by PAGASA, in 2004 it was assigned to Typhoon Conson.
-On June 27, after Typhoon Fengshen had dissipated, PAGASA announced that they would be retiring the name Frank at the end of the season from future use inside their area of responsibility.
-(The name Fengshen was not retired.)
-Later, Ferdie was chosen by PAGASA to replace Frank.
+Due to the high number of deaths caused by the storm, PAGASA announced that they would be retiring the name Frank at the end of the season from future use within their area of responsibility.
+The name Ferdie was chosen by PAGASA to replace Frank, which was first used in the 2012 season.